iopipe/iopipe-python/README.md

 *WARNING*: Work-in-Progress!
 This module is not yet ready for production. -- @ewindisch < this -- @marknca

-This package provides a Python decorator to send telemetry to the IOpipe platform for application performance monitoring, analytics, and distributed tracing.
+This package provides a Python object to send telemetry to the IOpipe platform for application performance monitoring, analytics, and distributed tracing.

 ## Installation